jtarchie/github-pullrequest-resource/README.md

  * `.git/head_sha`: the latest commit hash of the branch associated with the pull request

  * `.git/body`: the body of the pull request.

+ * `.git/repo`: the full name of the source repo of the PR.

 #### Parameters